floodlight-sports/floodlight/docs/source/guides/tutorial_matchsheets.rst

 Plotting
 ========

-Now we can use the predefined functions to create a plot of the single goal (e.g. the last) with the plotting functionality of the XY and Pitch object.
+Now we can use the predefined functions to create a plot of a single goal (e.g. the last) with the plotting functionality of the XY and Pitch object.

 .. code-block:: python